-So let's talk about Guy Fieri Spaghetti and Meatballs recipe from him Food Cookbook, shall we?
+So let's talk about this Guy Fieri Spaghetti and Meatballs Recipe from the "Food" Cookbook, shall we?

 Last night, I tried Guy Fieri Spaghetti and Meatballs recipe.
 I followed it to the T, chopping, dicing, grinding my own sausage (because I couldn't find exactly what I wanted)...it took me about an hour, with a little help from my 13 year old daughter.

 First, let me just say that I will probably never make plain old spaghetti and meat sauce ever again.
 Guy Fieri Spaghetti and Meatballs recipe was just THAT good.
 This is definitely going to become one of my go-to dishes!